How will Muscliff Primary know if my child needs extra help, and what should I do if I think my child has special educational needs?

 If you think your child may have special educational needs you are positively encouraged and welcome to come and discuss your thoughts with the class teacher, as the first point of contact.

-It may be that further support is required via the school's Special Educational Needs Coordinators (Laura Small & Becca Lewis) or our Inclusion Manager (Sarah Fenby).
+It may be that further support is required via the school's Special Educational Needs Coordinator ( Becca Lewis).
 We have an 'open door' policy and welcome our parents in to share their thinking.
 Talk to the class teacher first and then we can all work together from there, if needed.